soma00333/profile/docs/oss.md

       <td>Committer</td>
       <td>
         <ul>
-          <li>I developed a processor that compiles user scripts to WebAssembly, which enabled users to run custom code in any language</li>
+          <li>I developed a processor that compiles user scripts into WebAssembly and executes them on a WASM runtime, which enabled users to customize workflows efficiently</li>
           <li>I developed a real-time logging system with efficient storage and cache, which enabled millisecond-level status updates</li>
         </ul>
       </td>